 Most integrated systems have reporting and analytics tools built in, along with a single set of accurate data to work with.
 Reports can, therefore, be generated with just a few clicks, so HR teams can spend more time analysing data, identifying trends and taking action – rather than wasting countless hours messing around with spreadsheets.

 5. An HR system makes compliance much easier

 Regulatory demands on HR professionals are increasing, with the introduction of the General Data Protection Regulation (GDPR), the most obvious example.
 There are many new things to be done, which just add to an already busy plate.

-Integrated HR systems help HR teams fulfil many of these new obligations, by minimising both the amount of effort required and the risk of error.
+Integrated HR systems help HR teams fulfil many of these new obligations by minimising both the amount of effort required and the risk of error.
 They will automate aspects of compliance processes and provide an audit trail of compliance activities.
 For example, this could include features to ensure consent is properly tracked, to manage subject access requests quickly and deletion functionality to comply with the right to erasure.

 In most cases, integrated systems offer the best overall solution for HR teams.
-While you may need you to compromise a little in terms of the rich functionality provided by a best-of-breed solution, overall, one system just makes life a lot easier.
+While you may need to compromise a little in terms of the rich functionality provided by a best-of-breed solution, overall, one system just makes life a lot easier.

 Of course, there may be exceptions where a certain HR function is very specialised and needs a very complex piece of software.
-Generally, though, small to medium-sized enterprises are usually not complicated enough to warrant such a high level of specialised functionality.
+Generally, though, small to medium-sized enterprises are not complicated enough to warrant such a high level of specialised functionality.